MrHalfLife280/MrHalfLife280/README.md

 # What I like to do in my free time

-I love playing TF2, animating in Source Filmmaker, and editing videos in DaVinci Resolve.
-I also code sometimes.
+I love playing TF2, animating in Source Filmmaker, and editing videos in DaVinci Resolve, making music, and sometimes code, but not always

-# Music

-I like to make music in LMMS with MIDI.
-You can find them here: https://youtube.com/channel/UCg0oh7mDOinFlMXJS1Q1v_A

 <!---